Sau1707/ModernBot/markdown/AutoRuralLevel.md

 -   Choose the desired level and activate the module.
 -   Works level by level, once an entire level is complete starts the next one.
 -   Unlocks & Upgrades rural villages.
--   Auto Self turn off once it's complete.
+-   Auto self turn off once it's complete.

 ### Planned updates